 This is the second of two courses, which examine specialized topics/techniques of current interest for physical therapists.
 This course includes topics of men and womens' health, performing artist dysfunction, sport specific taping, and on field support for athletes.
 Lecture and hands on lab sessions will provide opportunities for the student to evaluate, develop and administer a plan of care in each of the specialty areas under faculty supervision.

-This course will allow the student to integrate didactic learning with a part time clinical experience under the supervision and mentorship of a licensed physical therapist.
+This course allows students to integrate didactic learning with a part-time clinical experience under the supervision and mentorship of a licensed physical therapist.

 This course prepares students to manage patients with multisystem dysfunction.
-They utilize various methods of physical examination to identify pathologies that are and are not amenable to physical therapy intervention.
+Students utilize various methods of physical examination to identify pathologies that are and are not amenable to physical therapy intervention.

 PT 794, Fellowship I, 2 Units